isaacwilliams/not-good-enough-web/content/episodes/018-boardgames-and-blasphemy/index.md

 - The Not Good Pod crew are [big](https://boardgamegeek.com/boardgame/137550/story-war) [boardgame](https://jellybean.games/village-pillage/) [nerds](https://losing.games/mausritter) (Mitch is a [metalhead](https://www.facebook.com/EyeoftheEnemyBand/), Evie is cool).
 - [Ms. Monopoly is here](https://www.youtube.com/watch?v=qtug5an4L8E) to save capitalism from the boys.
-- Monopoly was originally invented by a woman, [Elizabeth Magie](https://en.wikipedia.org/wiki/Lizzie_Magie), as an teaching tool called [the Landlord's Game](https://en.wikipedia.org/wiki/Monopoly_(game)#Early_history), intended to demonstrate that capitalism is miserable.
+- Monopoly was originally invented by a woman, [Elizabeth Magie](https://en.wikipedia.org/wiki/Lizzie_Magie), as a teaching tool called [the Landlord's Game](https://en.wikipedia.org/wiki/Monopoly_(game)#Early_history), intended to demonstrate that capitalism is miserable.
 - The game was [pirated  by a man and rebranded as Monopoly](https://www.nytimes.com/2015/02/15/business/behind-monopoly-an-inventor-who-didnt-pass-go.html), who sold the rights to Parker Brothers.
 - In [Millenial Monopoly](https://www.theguardian.com/lifeandstyle/shortcuts/2018/nov/19/monopoly-for-millennials-trolling-about-my-generation), no one can afford property and buy experiences instead.